nikkeg/launchpad/README.md

 # launchpad
-Making my own GUI for handling projects in 3D!
+Making my own pipeline and Qt stuff for handling projects in 3D!